Pan-Indian film: Growth

-Kannada film K.G.F: Chapter 1 (2018) directed by Prashanth Neel also released in five languages, thereby becoming the first major Pan-Indian film from Kannada cinema.
+Kannada film KGF: Chapter 1 (2018) directed by Prashanth Neel also released in five languages, thereby becoming the first major Pan-Indian film from Kannada cinema.
 Success of other films like 2.0 (2018), Saaho (2019), Sye Raa Narasimha Reddy (2019) made Pan-Indian films widespread to other major Indian film industries.
-Marakkar: Lion of the Arabian Sea (2021) is the first major Pan-Indian film from Malayalam cinema.
+Marakkar: Lion of the Arabian Sea (2021) is the first major pan-Indian film from Malayalam cinema.

 Following the success of the Telugu films Pushpa: The Rise (2021) and RRR (2022), Rahul Devulapalli of The Week identified "Content, marketing, [and] indulgent overseas audience" have led to the rise of pan-Indian films from Telugu cinema.

+Actors like Prabhas, Yash, Allu Arjun, Ram Charan and N. T. Rama Rao Jr. enjoyed nationwide popularity among the audiences after the release of their respective Pan-Indian films.
+Film critics, journalists and analysts, such as Baradwaj Rangan and Vishal Menon, have labelled Prabhas as the "First legit Pan-Indian Superstar".
+India Today states Prabhas as "a flagbearer of introducing the trend of pan-India films in the nation".

 Pan-Indian films also employ actors from different language industry to increase their visibility and bring a universal appeal.
 In an interview with Film Companion, filmmaker Karan Johar said: "Pan-India is a phenomenon we cannot diminish or dilute."

 Notable films considered to be pan-Indian

-Criticism
+Criticism and discourse

-In an interview with Deadline Hollywood, actor N. T. Rama Rao Jr. expressed his disapproval for the term: "I hate referring to it as 'pan-Indian', it sounds like a frying pan.
+Several actors, filmmakers and critics have criticised the usage of the term "Pan Indian".
+In an interview with Deadline Hollywood, actor N. T. Rama Rao Jr said, "I hate referring to it as 'pan-Indian', it sounds like a frying pan.
 We just mean it is a film that can travel into all the Indian languages".
 Speaking with PTI, Dulquer Salmaan said: "The word pan-India really irks me.
 I just don't like hearing it.
 I love that there is so much exchange of talent happening in cinema, it's great, but we are one country.
 I don't think anyone says pan-America."
+Kamal Haasan felt the concept of Pan-Indian cinema always existed, and criticised the term as a new "coinage".

 Prabhas, who played the protagonist of Baahubali series, opined that the industry should make "Indian" films instead of "pan-Indian" films.
 Actor Siddharth echoed the same.
 He felt the term pan-Indian was a "very disrespectful word" as its use was limited to non-Hindi films.
 Writer-actor Adivi Sesh felt that "the word is somewhat abused," and used like a euphemism for dubbed film.

-Tracking portal Box Office India stated that the term "pan India" means nothing in Hindi film circuits and it is only Hollywood films that cater to all of India.
 Bharti Dubey and Hemachandra Ethamukkala of The Times of India stated that the pan-Indian films have mostly been action films and criticised the perceived violence in such films.
 Writing for The Swaddle, Rohitha Naraharisetty feels pan-Indian films glorify toxic masculinity and the "angry young man" archetype, while suffering from underdeveloped and heavily objectified female characters.